-It might be surprising, but it’s true: only 2% of crowdfunding campaigns make 6 figures, and less than 0.08% ever make it to 7 figures.
-It can be difficult to raise a lot of money through crowdfunding, but it is possible to take your 6 figure campaign to 7 figures with the right product and approach.
+It might be surprising, but it’s true: only 2% of crowdfunding campaigns make six figures, and less than 0.08% ever make it to seven figures.
+It can be difficult to raise a lot of money through crowdfunding, but it is possible to take your six-figure campaign to seven figures with the right product and approach.
 So what is it that separates the highest-flying campaigns from the other 99% out there?

-The first answer is simple: you want to work with an amazing team who knows what they’re doing.
-We know all about that—get in touch with us today to see how we can help you!
+The first answer is simple: you want to work with an amazing team that knows what they’re doing.

 Of course, there are steps that you can take on your own to raise your crowdfunding revenue.
 If you combine a good product with effective implementation of the strategies we outline in this article, raising over $1,000,000 with your campaign is less of an “if” and more of a “when.”

 Think about your traffic